Start an Illinois LLC

 Illinois Limited Liability Company FAQs

 Illinois LLCs are required to file an annual report with the IL Secretary of State each year.
 This report is due the month prior to the business’s anniversary month.
 So, if an LLC was formed on October 4th, their report would be due in September of the following year (and every year after that).
-If you miss the deadline, you’ll be charged a late fee and, depending on how overdue your filing is, possibly face administrative consequences.
+If you miss the deadline, you’ll be charged a late fee and eventually have your company administratively dissolved by the state.

 To help prevent you from missing a report, we include enrollment in our Annual Report Compliance Service with LLC formation.
 The service costs nothing upfront.
 You’ll receive reminders about your report as the deadline nears and can choose to keep the service or cancel and file on your own.
 Compliance service is $100 plus the $75 state fee, charged only at the time of filing.